analyswithKubra/Trendyol-E-commerce-Analysis-with-SQL/README.md

     FOREIGN KEY (product_id) REFERENCES products(product_id)
 );

 ---

-### 4. Data Cleaning Process
+4. Data Cleaning Process
 Before diving into analysis, I ensured the data was clean, consistent, and ready for querying using SQL.
 Key steps included:

-- **Standardizing Text Data**: Ensured uniformity in columns like customer names and product categories using SQL functions such as `TRIM()` and `LOWER()`.
+Standardizing Text Data: Ensured uniformity in columns like customer names and product categories using SQL functions such as TRIM() and LOWER().
-- **Removing Duplicates and Nulls**: Used SQL queries to identify and eliminate duplicate rows and handle missing values, maintaining data integrity.
+Removing Duplicates and Nulls: Used SQL queries to identify and eliminate duplicate rows and handle missing values, maintaining data integrity.
-- **Validating Relationships**: Verified primary and foreign key relationships across tables using SQL to ensure accurate joins and referential integrity.
+Validating Relationships: Verified primary and foreign key relationships across tables using SQL to ensure accurate joins and referential integrity.
 Using SQL for data cleaning allowed for precision and efficiency, ensuring the dataset was ready for detailed analysis and strategic decision-making.

----
-### 5. Exploratory Data Analysis (EDA)
+5. Exploratory Data Analysis (EDA)

-To better understand the dataset and ensure its validity, I conducted exploratory data analysis (EDA).
+To become more familiar with the dataset and ensure its validity, I conducted exploratory data analysis (EDA).
 This involved:

-- **Reviewing Distributions and Summary Statistics**: Analyzed key variables to gain insights into data patterns and trends.
-- **Identifying Potential Outliers and Inconsistencies**: Detected anomalies in the data to ensure accuracy.
+Reviewing distributions and summary statistics for key variables.
+Identifying potential outliers and inconsistencies.
-- **Validating Data Relationships**: Confirmed that the relationships between data points align with business logic and expectations.
+Validating data relationships to confirm the data aligns with business logic

-This step provided a solid foundation for deeper insights and ensured the dataset was reliable for strategic decision-making.